AviBoter/MailService/app/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to MailService project

-This is a blank project for CDK development with TypeScript.
+This is a simple project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands